trangle1302/Covid19project/readme.md

 Step 2.
 Segmentation with HPACellSegmentator and convert mask to geojson file `python generate_covid_dataset-max-projection_segmentation.py` `python mask_to_json.py`

+If signals are too low in a plate, they need to be magnified for the segmentation algirthm to work.
+Note: The increased intensity is only used to create masks, subsequent analysis rely on raw intensity.
+`python generate_covid_dataset-max-projection.py`
+`python generate_covid_dataset-max-projection_segmentation.py`

 ### Steps to analyse intensity hits:
 Step 3.
 Violin plot